The apprentice

 Maya · 4:12 — hear it decided

-Gap detected: the hotfix path wasn't covered yet.
+Gap detected: the re-engagement path wasn't covered yet.

 Real-time questions